 Absent extraordinary circumstances, you will visit a judge within a day or two.
 Depending on the court, you will then participate in an initial appearance, an arraignment, and/or a bond hearing.
 Absent unusual circumstances, you will usually plead not guilty and request conditions of release after conferring with your lawyer.

 Police will carefully inventory any property you have when you are arrested.
 Some of these items may be “evidence,” particularly if you are carrying contraband.
-Otherwise, police will return your items when you are released from jail.
-You should check the inventory manifest against the items you receive to ensure that you have not been shortchanged.
+Do not comment on the composition of quantity of any item that you have, contraband or otherwise.
+If you have concerns, your lawyer will handle them.
+Police will return any lawful possessions that are not evidence when you are released from jail.
+You should check the inventory manifest against the items you receive to ensure that you have received everything you are entitled to.

 What are my rights when I am arrested?

 You have a right to know the crime or crimes with which you have been charged.
 The government will usually provide you with a copy of your information, summons, or indictment at your initial court appearance.
 Your attorney may “waive” the reading of the indictment.
 Your attorney is not relinquishing any valuable right, he is simply allowing the judge to dispense with reading all of the charges, which is usually a waste of time because you will review these with your attorney during a private meeting.